Link-/gh-token/README.md

 [Creates an installation access token](https://docs.github.com/en/rest/reference/apps#create-an-installation-access-token-for-an-app) that enables a GitHub App to make authenticated API requests for the app's installation on an organization or individual account.
 Installation tokens expire 1 hour from the time you create them.
 Using an expired token produces a status code of `401 - Unauthorized`, and requires creating a new installation token.

+You can use this access token to make pretty much any REST or GraphQL API call the app is authorized to make!

 ![ghtoken demo](./images/ghtoken.png)

 ## Installation